About

 The human factor

-“For us, hiring people with disabilities is part of ‘the heart’ of our organisation.
-All in all, the factor that encouraged the hiring of people with disabilities was the human factor.”
+“For us, hiring people with disabilities is at the heart of our organisation.
+Ultimately, the deciding factor in hiring people with disabilities was the human factor.”

 Useful and pragmatic

-“We are specialised in the development of special vehicles and made-to-measure pieces, in the sectors of security, armed forces, etc. We cooperate with a social economy corporation, an employment centre, specialised in the study of solutions for the business needs, through the integration of professional services.
+“We specialise in developing special vehicles and bespoke pieces for the security and armed forces sectors.
+We work with a social enterprise, an employment centre specialising in finding solutions to business needs by integrating professional services.
 They support us in our recruitment processes for hiring people with disabilities.
-Together we outline job profiles and adapt them to the job vacancies in our company.
-Then, they train the jobseekers with a disability in the work tasks that need to be carried out.
-This is what they do for all companies.
-It is useful, pragmatic and it covers the required necessities when working in this way.”
+Together, we create job profiles and adapt them to job vacancies within our company.
+They then train jobseekers with disabilities in the tasks required for the role.
+They do this for all companies.
+This approach is useful and pragmatic, and covers all the necessary bases.”

 With the advance of subsidies and aids

-“Our first employee with a disability was a person with a wheelchair, and we only needed to bring a special keyboard and adapt his office chair.
-With the advance of subsidies and aids, this was an easy task and not so far from the general arrangements we make for the rest of the workers.
-To move him from one floor to another, his colleagues move his wheelchair into the company.
-His colleagues take turns, so he is always accompanied on certain moments.”
+“Our first employee with a disability used a wheelchair, so we only needed to provide a special keyboard and adapt his office chair.
+Thanks to subsidies and aids, this was an easy task and not so different from the general arrangements we make for the other workers.
+To help him move between floors, his colleagues push his wheelchair around the building.
+They take turns, so he is always accompanied.”

 The profiles match the tasks

 “All workers receive a training course adapted to their future tasks.
-The good thing about working together with this social economy corporation, is that our employees with a disability are already selected and trained by them.
-This previous selection and training are already a filter, meaning that these future employees can perform the job and their profiles match the tasks.”
+The advantage of working with this social economy corporation is that they already select and train our disabled employees.
+This initial selection and training acts as a filter, ensuring that these future employees are capable of performing the job and that their profiles match the tasks.”

 Slight changes

 “We always try to treat our employees with a disability as any other worker, and I must say, I gained experience throughout all these years.
-We now are much better in the integration of these workers in our company.
-This does not necessarily imply a big change on the usual process, mostly only some slight changes in the behaviour.
-These changes are extremely subtle and can comprise maybe ‘easing’ the work schedule for a certain worker, including a special keyboard, etc.”
+We are now much better at integrating these workers into our company.
+This does not necessarily imply a big change to the usual process; mostly, it involves making slight changes to behaviour.
+These changes can be extremely subtle and may include ‘easing’ a worker’s schedule or providing a special keyboard, for example.”

 The contribution of mechanical guns

-“Our employees with a disability comprise several functions.
-For instance, placing products in the warehouse, receiving parcels in the logistics area, driving forklifts, etc. Also, there are more technical tasks such as small electrical repairs or assemblies.
-Our company is dedicated, amongst other things, to the construction of armoured vans, thus one of the tasks of these employees is the assembly of parts of the vans.
-In this specific case, the advances in machinery are helping a lot and the use of mechanical guns contribute to overcome physical disadvantages.”
+“Our employees with a disability are involved in a number of areas.
+For example, they are responsible for placing products in the warehouse, receiving parcels in the logistics area and driving forklifts.
+There are also more technical tasks, such as carrying out small electrical repairs or assemblies.
+Our company specialises in the construction of armoured vans, so one of these employees’ tasks is to assemble parts of the vans.
+In this case, advances in machinery are helping a lot, and the use of mechanical guns compensates for physical disadvantages.”

 They feel safe to be open

-“Something interesting happened, some time after we had hired more employees with a disability.
-Some of my staff came to me and admitted they also had some sort of disability.
-Before, they did not want to express their condition, since they were afraid of being excluded or fired.
-Now, they felt safe to be open about it.
-At this moment, an atmosphere of naturality and collaboration is the standard of our work environment.
+“Something interesting happened some time after we had hired more employees with a disability.
+Some of my staff came to me and admitted that they had disabilities too.
+Previously, they had not wanted to reveal their condition for fear of being excluded or fired.
+Now, however, they felt safe being open about it.
+Currently, our work environment is characterised by an atmosphere of naturalness and collaboration.”

 It is a matter of will

-“All our employees work within groups.
-Each group is led by a group leader, who manages the activity of all the workers.
-Employees with disabilities are treated as any other workers and whenever they have an obstacle, if they have any, it will be solved with the best willingness.
-According to me it is a matter of will.
-As a company, we are all on the same boat and willing to help the new employee with our ‘human’ resources.
+“All our employees work in groups.
+Each group is led by a group leader who manages the activity of all the workers.
+Employees with disabilities are treated like any other workers, and any obstacles they face will be overcome with the greatest of willingness.
+In my opinion, it’s a matter of will.
+As a company, we are all in this together and willing to support new employees with our ‘human’ resources.”

 Higher levels of morality, respect and admiration

-“The arrival of these workers to our company has improved the work environment and the climate of collaboration between all our employees.
-Most of them do not need adaptations and they are welcomed with normality.
-Their ‘hidden disadvantages’ were not impeding them to perform their tasks.
-Integrating people with disabilities into our workforce has led to higher levels of morality, respect, and admiration among our workers.
-And we also notice it diminishes individuality for the sake of group work and collaboration.
+“The arrival of these workers at our company has improved the work environment and fostered a collaborative atmosphere among all our employees.
+Most of them do not require any adaptations, and they are welcomed as equals.
+Their ‘hidden disadvantages’ do not prevent them from performing their tasks.
+Integrating people with disabilities into our workforce has led to higher levels of morality, respect and admiration among our employees.
+We have also noticed that it diminishes individuality for the sake of group work and collaboration.
 We will certainly continue doing it!”

 Proud to be

-“We have a close cooperation with the Spanish Foundation for Cooperation and Social Inclusion of People with Disabilities.
-This collaboration led in 2020 for us to win the ‘Award for the Labour Inclusion of People with Disabilities’.”
+“We have close ties with the Spanish Foundation for Cooperation and Social Inclusion of People with Disabilities.
+Thanks to this collaboration, we won the ‘Award for the Labour Inclusion of People with Disabilities’ in 2020.”

 Skip to content